Norway women's national handball team: Olympic Games 2008, Beijing

 The semi-final match was played on 21 August.
 Former Olympic and World Champions South Korea turned out to be the toughest opponent of the tournament.
 After 58 minutes of play Norway was leading 28–25.
 In less than two minutes the Koreans managed to score three goals in a row, reaching the tie score of 28–28 with only two seconds left.
 Katrine Lunde Haraldsen quickly started the last attack of the game with a pass to Karoline Dyhre Breivang, who was already at the middle of the field.
 Breivang passed the ball on to Hammerseng who scored at the 60 minutes mark.
 The goal was validated by the referees but the Norwegians refrained from celebrating until the IHF delegate finally confirmed the decision.

 The final match was played on 23 August.
 It was a replay of the 2007 World Championship, Norway vs Russia.
 The Norwegian victory was secured early on.
 They were already leading by 10 goals after 14 minutes played and Trefilov's team never managed to lower that margin below a five-goal difference.
 The match ended 34–27 for Norway.
 Linn-Kristin Riegelhuth was top scorer with nine goals out of ten shots.

 The Norwegian team received their first Olympic gold medal after the final match.
-Two Norwegian players were selected into the tournament's All-Star Team: Katrine Lunde Haraldsen as goalkeeper and Else-Marthe Soerlie-Lybekk as pivot.
+Two Norwegian players were selected into the tournament's All-Star Team: Katrine Lunde Haraldsen as goalkeeper and Else-Marthe Sørlie Lybekk as pivot.
 Lunde Haraldsen was also overall top goalkeeper with a 42% save rate while Kari Aalvik Grimsbø ranked first (together with Korean Oh Yongran) at 7-metres shots with a 40% rate.
 Regarding team statistics, Lybekk finished the tournament as Norway's top scorer with 31 goals and a 72% scoring rate, two points ahead of Riegelhuth who scored the same number of goals but with a 70% success rate.